 Salesforce (CRM) Received its Third Buy in a Row

-After Oppenheimer and Morgan Stanley gave Salesforce (NYSE: CRM) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Alex Zukin maintained a Buy rating on Salesforce yesterday and set a price target of $230.00.
+After Oppenheimer and Morgan Stanley gave Salesforce (NYSE: CRM) a Buy rating last month, the company received another Buy, this time from Monness.
+Analyst Brian White maintained a Buy rating on Salesforce today and set a price target of $222.00.
 The company’s shares closed last Monday at $181.27.

-According to TipRanks.com, Zukin is a top 100 analyst with an average return of 23.0% and a 74.6% success rate.
-Zukin covers the Technology sector, focusing on stocks such as Zoom Video Communications, Cornerstone Ondemand, and Ceridian HCM Holding.
+According to TipRanks.com, White is a top 100 analyst with an average return of 23.9% and a 71.6% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Pinterest.

-Currently, the analyst consensus on Salesforce is a Strong Buy with an average price target of $207.17, representing a 9.9% upside.
+Salesforce has an analyst consensus of Strong Buy, with a price target consensus of $207.48, a 10.1% upside from current levels.
 In a report issued on February 11, Morgan Stanley also reiterated a Buy rating on the stock with a $225.00 price target.

 See today’s analyst top recommended stocks >>